Acharapakkam: Transportation

-As Acharapakkam lies on the Busy NH45, this place is easily reachable from any part of the state.
+As Acharapakkam lies on the busy NH45, this place is easily reachable from any part of the state.
 TNSTC-VPM operates buses between Acharapakkam and major parts of the district, and also to some deep interior villages.

-Although long-distance buses (SETC & others) don't stop here at Acharapakkam, due to its proximity to Melmaruvathur, one can easily access Acharapakkam by alighting at Melmaruvathur.
+Although long-distance buses (SETC & others) don't stop at Acharapakkam, due to its proximity to Melmaruvathur, one can easily access Acharapakkam by alighting at Melmaruvathur.
 Both government and private buses serve Acharapakkam.